mateusdp/LPJ-GUESS-NTD/benchmarks/readme.txt

 Post processing
 ---------------
-Post processing commands that should be performed for a benchmark should be placed in the file postprocess.sh in the benchmark's directory.
+Post processing commands that should be performed for a benchmark should be placed in the file  in the benchmark's directory.
 In order to avoid duplication, this script can call other scripts from the "postprocess" directory (in the "benchmarks" directory).
 The scripts under postprocess contain commands that can be useful in several of the benchmarks.
+When editing or adding new code to postprocess.sh, or making a new benchmark, make sure to strictly follow the style of already existing benchmarks.
+E.g plots are emeded in the benchmark report, while gmaps are shown as links.

 Common files
 ------------